openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

    pip install openvino-dev -i https://mirrors.aliyun.com/pypi/simple/
    ```
    Use the ``--trusted-host`` parameter if the URL above is ``http`` instead of ``https``.
-   You can also run the following command to install specific framework.
+   You can also run the following command to install openvino-dev with specific frameworks.
 For example:

    ```
    pip install openvino-dev[tensorflow2] -i https://mirrors.aliyun.com/pypi/simple/